espsrc/droplets/docs/jupyter.md

 -->

 ## Introduction to Jupyter notebooks
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain code, equations, visualizations and text.
-The functionality is partly overlapping with R Markdown (see the [tutorial](rmarkdown.md)), in that they both use markdown and code chunks to generate reports that integrate results of computations with the code that generated them.
+The functionality is partly overlapping with [R Markdown](https://rmarkdown.rstudio.com/), in that they both use markdown and code chunks to generate reports that integrate results of computations with the code that generated them.
 Jupyter Notebook comes from the Python community while R Markdown was developed by RStudio, but you could use most common programming languages in either alternative.
 In practice though, it's quite common that R developers use Jupyter but probably not very common that Python developers use RStudio.

 #### What are Jupyter notebooks for?
 An excellent question!
 Some applications could be: